JamesMoulang/electron-notes/README.md

 Copy in assets, images, audio, and index.html to the electron app. (🔧 This is something I'd like to automate in the future).

-In order to get this work, we have to run
+In order to get this work, in our vite project we have to run

 ```
-pnpm vite build --base=./
+yarn vite build --base=./
 ```

 to rewrite asset paths.
 Why?
 Because '/' in electron refers to the root directory of the file system, not the app's folder.